PowerShell/PowerShell-RFC/Draft-Accepted/RFC0066-PowerShell-User-Content-Location.md

   - Document instructions on how to re-register vaults after moving the content folder.
   - Document the need to keep Modules in the Documents folder to so that SecretManagement continues to work for multiple installs of PowerShell 7 (stable and preview).
+  - Provide a script to show users what vault modules are registered today and their hardcoded paths.

 - Use the following script to copy the PowerShell contents folder: